-In order to avoid confusion over how a person can dial a telephone number, regardless of the country in which they reside, please follow the basic model of [country code] [city code] 111-2222.
+In order to avoid confusion over how a person can dial a telephone number, regardless of the country in which they reside, please follow the basic model of [country code] [city code] 111 2222.
+Separate groups of numbers with a space.
 For example:

-CEC Country Order
+Country Order